pauwell/tiny-templates-js/README.md

 <p>Welcome, Hans!</p>
 <p>Lorem ipsum</p>

-<p>Of course this is not much right now.
-So, to add a bit of functionality, I would like to show you,
+<p>But let us go a bit further.
+To add a bit of functionality, I would like to show you,
 what <i>if-conditions</i> and <i>for-loops</i> look like.</p>
 <p>To create an <i>if-condition</i>, we use the blocks <code>:if(<i>expr</i>)</code> and <code>:fi</code>. <code>:if</code> opens a condition which then
 evaluates the expression inside the braces.
-If the condition evaluates to false everything until the closing <code>:fi</code> block will get the attribute <code>display: none;</code>.</p>
+If the condition is false everything until the closing <code>:fi</code> block will get the attribute <code>display: none;</code>.</p>
 <p>It looks like this:</p>